JuliaSeismo/SeisBase.jl/src/Utils/README.md

 # Utils
-Utility functions for SeisIO that depend on custom Types.
+Utility functions for SeisBase that depend on custom Types.

 ## Expected Code Coverage
 100% of new/changed lines